 We are all excited about the new high energy proton beam therapy centre currently under construction at The Christie, and due to open in 2018.
 The centre, which will be the first of its kind in the UK, has been designed to include a research room so that we can use the proton beam not only to deliver lifesaving treatment to patients, but to carry out groundbreaking research.

-The Christie charity is fundraising for the proportional cost of the dedicated research room and the state-of-the-art equipment that will be needed so that we can make the most of this amazing new facility - and improve outcomes for even more patients.
+Thanks to our fantastic supporters, the Christie charity has raised £5.6 million for the proportional cost of the dedicated research room and the state-of-the-art equipment needed so that we can make the most of this amazing new facility - and improve outcomes for even more patients.

 Every single piece of research we carry out in our new proton research room will help us improve treatment for our patients.